desaintvincent/git-buster/README.md

   - Approvers: All | Ready | Not ready
   - Reviewers: All | Ready | Not ready
   Selecting Ready shows only MRs meeting all team counts; Not ready shows those missing at least one required approval/reviewer count.
-- Team requirement filters (ephemeral, shown only if teamRequirements configured):
+- Team requirement filters (ephemeral, shown only if any project has requirements):
-  - Approvals missing: All | Has missing | None missing (presence of any team below required approvals)
+  - Approvals missing: All | Has missing | None missing (presence of any team below required approvals across visible MRs)
-  - Reviewers missing: All | Has missing | None missing (presence of any team below required reviewers)
+  - Reviewers missing: All | Has missing | None missing (presence of any team below required reviewers across visible MRs)
-  - Team approvals: mode (All/Missing/Ready) + team selector (filters a specific team's approvals count readiness)
+  - Team approvals: mode (All/Missing/Ready) + team selector (filters a specific team's approvals readiness)
-  - Team reviewers: mode (All/Missing/Ready) + team selector (filters a specific team's reviewers count readiness)
+  - Team reviewers: mode (All/Missing/Ready) + team selector (filters a specific team's reviewers readiness)
 - Ephemeral filters: project, author, reviewer, approver (with invert toggles) that are not stored across reloads.
 - Per-MR magnifying glass button: if the MR title contains a JIRA-like ticket (e.g. ABC-123), clicking adds it to the title filter without duplication; disabled if no ticket pattern is found.
 - Per-MR columns include Approvals and Reviewers.
 Each shows avatars (if any) and a ✓/✗ readiness badge.
 When teams are missing counts, red team badges now appear on their own line beneath the avatars/status (not inline) and the entire cell content is right-aligned for compact stacking.